AlexMudar/Hipchat-Strava-Bot/README.md

 ```

 For developing at Quicken, contact Alex Mudar for a completed .env file.
 This is done to avoid posting sensitive cridentials into public source control.
-When all that is in order, from the command line in the same folder as source type "heroku local web" wait a second and it will launch the application localy.
+When all that is in order, from the command line in the same folder as source type "npm install" to install the required modules.
+From a command line in the same place type "heroku local web" wait a second and it will launch the application localy.
 To test use postman or another tool to post to http://localhost:5000/running with any valid json.
 This {} will work. <br />

 If all this sounds too foreboding but you'd still like to try out an idea, make blind changes and we can test them on my machine before deploying.